ANDY’S STORY

 Expedition Leader

-After graduating from Dartmouth, Andy was variously an expedition leader or teammate on several major peaks, a river guide in the US and Nepal, a timber management contractor/logger, an oilfield roughneck in Alaska and co-author of a book about one of his expeditions.
+After graduating from Dartmouth, Andy was variously an expedition leader or teammate on climbs of several major peaks, a river guide in the US and Nepal, a timber management contractor/logger, an oilfield roughneck in Alaska and co-author of a book about one of his expeditions.

 Business & Legal Career

-After completing law school, Andy practiced law in the Office of the Attorney General, Washington State, joined the Federal Reserve of NY, co-founded Arcturus Motion Picture Company which specialized in mountaineering exploration and adventure before pursuing a business career in international agro-business.
-Over these years he led or participated in more than a dozen climbing expeditions in North and South America, Nepal, Tibet, China and India.
+After completing law school, Andy practiced law in the Office of the Attorney General in Washington State, joined the Federal Reserve of New York, co-founded Arcturus Motion Picture Company which specialized in mountaineering exploration and adventure films before pursuing a business career in international agro-business.

 Back to Dartmouth

-Alzheimer’s
+Younger Onset Alzheimer’s

-Andy’s Legacy
+Read more about Andy’s Legacy